EDavies2020/GFRecipes_MS3/TESTING.md

 * Other
     * Each page has been tested on all screen sizes using online responsive media sites
+    * During testing I used the 'back button' regularly and this didnt throw any errors

 [Back to Testing](TESTING.md)